tearitco/SRW-Engine-MV-Public/docs/manual.md

 ![](img/terrain_tags.png)

 Each tile can be assigned a Terrain Tag between zero and seven.
 A value of seven means seven additional tiles of movement will be subtracted for moving over the tile and a value of zero means no additional cost will be incurred for moving over the tile.

+Terrain Cost will not be applied to units that are in a flying state.

 ## Regions